5 Advanced Ordnance Depot (5 AOD) was a short-lived Australian and New Zealand Ordnance Depot located in Singapore from 9 March 1970 to August 1971.

 Rhodesia and Nyasaland

-• The Workshop Branch – Artificers and mechanics responsible for the good maintenance of vehicles, firearms, and other equipment deployed by the Federal Army.
-The branch was 270 men strong.
+Workshop Branch: Within this branch, artificers and mechanics were tasked with the essential maintenance of vehicles, firearms, and other equipment deployed by the Federal Army.
+The Workshop Branch had a strength of 270 personnel.

 Rhodesian and Nyasaland Army Service Corps cap badge 1955-1962.
 Robert McKie Collection